Pain · Mittelstand

 If the US meetings keep ending in "this is impressive" and the next email is silence, describe the file.

-Send the US deck, the last three stalled threads, and the home-market site.
-Response within one business day.
+Share the US deck, the last three stalled threads, and the home-market site.